 Day 4 - Pu Luong National Park This morning you farewell your homestay hosts and cycle from Mai Chau to Mai Hai, and then on to Pu Luong National Park (approx 46kms).
 You’ll ride through more paddy fields and test you riding skills (or suspension) with the shallow potholes that can be found on the road.
 Pass pineapple farms and farmers riding atop their load drawn by lumbering water buffalo.
 Ride through small towns and wave to friendly locals on your way through picture-perfect Vietnam – lush green fields, towering limestone mountains, tranquil waterways and charming historic sites.
 This is a wonderful chance to see everyday rural life in action as well as take in the beautiful countryside.
 Riding distance: approx. 46 kms/29 miles, flat for the first 20kms/12 miles then a gradual climb for 17kms/10 miles, with approx. 540m/1770ft of elevation gain

 Day 5 - Cuc Phuong National Park/Tam Coc Today - over 2 rides - you’ll cycle from Pu Luong to Cuc Phuong National Park, Vietnam’s first and largest national park, opened by Ho Chi Minh himself, one of the most important conservation sites in the country, and home to a diverse range of flora and fauna.
 Today’s riding is beautiful as you cycle through some of Vietnam’s most spectacular views, riding in between limestone karst peaks thrusting out of serene rice paddies.
 If the weather is good there is an option to visit the famed Hang Múa caves/viewpoint.
 Cycle approx. 20kms then board the support vehicle to miss the busiest of the traffic before it's back on the bikes for another 28km leg to a well-earned lunch.
-From there we reboard the support vehicle and cruise all the way to our destination - although if you are keen (or just need some extra miles in your legs) you have the option of riding the last 12kms to our accommodation.)
+From there we reboard the support vehicle and cruise all the way to Tam Coc.
 Todays riding is undulating but definitely worth the effort.
 Riding distances: Ride 1 - approx. 21kms/13 miles, downhill for 10kms, then mostly, approx. 70m/230ft of elevation gain.
 Ride 2 - approx. 28kms/17 miles, flat, approx. 10m/30ft of elevation gain.